MartinJindu/Covid-dataset-SQL-Data-Exploration/README.md

 # Covid-dataset-SQL-Data-Exploration-
-A dataset was gotten from https://ourworldindata.org/covid-deaths I splited the dataset into two files, Covid Death and Covid Vaccination
+This dataset was gotten from https://ourworldindata.org/covid-deaths I splited the dataset into two files, Covid Death and Covid Vaccination

 Two table dataset was imported into SSMS named CovidDeath and CovidVaccinations